sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 ---
 layout: single
 title: "Projectile Prediction: Part 4"
-excerpt: A breakdown of the base projectile's features and reconciliation techniques.
+excerpt: A breakdown of projectile features and reconciliation techniques.
 header:
     teaser: /assets/images/per-post/projectile-prediction-4/projectile-prediction-4-teaser.png
 author: Meta
-last_modified_at: 2025-07-20
+last_modified_at: 2025-07-23
 ---

 The fourth and final part of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the implementation of a base `Projectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.